elycruz/gulpw/README.md

 ====================

 ## Deprecated
-This project is deprecated until new version is scripted.
+This project is deprecated (and broken! (you've been warned!)) until new version is scripted.
+Also if anyone is interested in taking this project over let me know.
+Thanks.

 ## Original ReadMe follows:
 Allows the management of a website or web application via bundle configuration files from the